Decentralized and Privacy-Preserving Learning of Approximate Stackelberg Solutions in Energy Trading Games with Demand Response Aggregators: Introduction

 \section{Introduction}

-To mitigate climate change concerns, renewable energy resources, and energy savings programs and solutions have been deployed massively in the past decade.
-To address such issues, several countries, including the United States, have designed electricity markets that provide monetary rewards for selling energy and other grid ancillary services such as voltage support, etc. Some of these wholesale electricity markets have recently allowed for low-capacity participants, such as distributed energy resources and distributed load, to bid into the wholesale market \cite{union2009directive} utilizing an energy-type broker, the aggregator \cite{madrigal2014overview}.
-If the aggregator exceeds 0.5 MW in total capacity \cite{CAISO_DR_partic_ovw}, i.e. the total energy production or savings from all customers exceed 0.5 MW, they are granted access to the market.
-The aggregator and its customers, the prosumers, act as a single entity when submitting bids on the wholesale energy market.
-The benefits from such participation are multiple: increased grid reliability \cite{siano2014demand}, discounted energy prices as well as reduced CO$_2$ emissions, since distributed load, i.e. residential and commercial buildings connected to the distribution grid of California, was responsible for about 14\% of the total 2020 CO$_2$ emissions in California \cite{AB32_Act2006_GHG_emissions_data}.
+\IEEEPARstart{T}{o} mitigate climate change concerns and keep the global temperature increase within the 1.5°C limit as compared to the pre-1900s baseline, renewable energy resources, and energy savings solutions have been deployed massively in the past decade.
+Several leading economies, including the United States, have designed electricity markets (soon to include about 76\% of global electricity generation \cite{net_zero_2050_global_energy_sector_policy_makers}) to offer recoupment mechanisms that will attract additional private investment in renewable generation, DR, and battery storage, and provide monetary rewards for selling clean energy or providing other grid ancillary services.
+Some of these wholesale electricity markets have recently allowed access to low-capacity participants, such as distributed energy resources and distributed load \cite{union2009directive} via an energy-type broker, the aggregator \cite{madrigal2014overview}.
+In fact, complex distributed load (mix of various generation, storage, and demand components \cite{he2013engage}) is expected to play a major role in the electricity generation decarbonization by 2030 and the net-zero economy goals by 2050 \cite{credible_pathways_EIA_2023}, together with battery storage, as they are capable of modifying demand based on price signals to improve the grid's operation during hours of peak demand, steep ramping, lack of voltage support, and other operational issues \cite{siano2014demand} rising in the pathway to the 2030 goal of 90\% electricity generation from renewables \cite{credible_pathways_EIA_2023}.
+Complex distributed load can additionally contribute via DR to energy price reduction, according to PJM \cite{PJM_market_rep_2019}, and CO$_2$ emissions reduction, since it was responsible for about 14\% of the total CO$_2$ emissions in California \cite{AB32_Act2006_GHG_emissions_data}, and 32\% in the entire United States \cite{EPA_Greenhouse_Emissions_1990_2020} in 2020.
+The framework proposed allows distributed market participation with improved rewards, scalability, and privacy, therefore being of great importance.